muohannedxd/tenzies_game/README.md

 # Tenzies game

-### this game was developed using React and styling with Tailwind
+### this game was developed using React and styled with Tailwind

 in the project directory, you can run: